kcarloni/TemperedEnsembleMCMC.jl/README.md

 	- Reproducible randomness
 	  (reproducible Julia RNGs are not thread-safe)
 	- Adaptive temperature scaling
+	- Calculation of any diagnostics, such as the integrated autocorrelation -- use `MCMCChains.jl`for now.

 For example, to sample from Rosenbrock's banana function (2d),